Concrete Pitting, Flaking, and Staining

 - Rust

 But if none of the stains on your concrete resemble these three common stains, you could be dealing with something a little more serious.
-Especially if it’s affecting concrete in your basement or garage.
+Especially if you’re noticing concrete discoloration in your basement or garage.

 Leaks